Sultan-Ahmed1587/MATLAB-AES-Encryption-and-Decryption-/README.md

-This project involved developing a custom MATLAB script that implements the AES (Advanced Encryption Standard) algorithm to provide secure encryption and decryption of text files.
-The script reads plain text files, encrypts their content using AES encryption, and then writes the encrypted data to a new file.
-It also includes functionality to decrypt encrypted files back into readable plain text.

-The primary goal of the project was to explore the application of cryptographic principles using MATLAB and demonstrate how file-based data can be securely handled using symmetric encryption techniques.
-This project showcases skills in cryptography, file handling, and algorithmic implementation within MATLAB.
+This project is a GUI-based file encryption and decryption tool developed in MATLAB, supporting multiple cryptographic algorithms including AES, DES, and RC4.
+The application allows users to securely encrypt and decrypt text files through an intuitive graphical interface.

+Users can select a text file, choose the desired encryption method, and then perform encryption or decryption operations seamlessly.
+The encrypted or decrypted content is saved as a new file, ensuring data integrity and confidentiality.
+The project highlights a strong understanding of cryptographic standards and GUI development in MATLAB, with practical implementation of file I/O, algorithm selection, and user-friendly interaction.

+This tool demonstrates applied knowledge in cybersecurity, data protection, and software development within a MATLAB environment.